nextcloud/all-in-one/reverse-proxy.md

 </details>

 After doing so, you should be able to access the AIO Interface via `https://internal.ip.of.this.server:8080`.
 Enter your domain that you've entered in the reverse proxy config and you should be done.
-Please do not forget to open port `3478/TCP` and `3478/UDP` for the Talk container!
+Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!

 ### Optional